1. The atmosphere is the envelope of_____________.

 Explanation: It is zero at the equator and increases towards the poles.

-55. Winds parallel to isobars under the influence of Coriolis force are called:
+55. Winds parallel to isobars under the influence of Coriolis force are called_____________.

 A) Geostrophic winds